cdelorme/csideanime.com/docs/design/services/member-management.md

 # member management

-Member information will be stored in a single collection, but contain multiple sub-documents for public and private profile information.
-This allows us to separate what can be publicly accessible to other members from what is privately available to the member themselves.
+Member information will be stored in a document, and be split into several sub-documentsf.
+This allows us to separate things such as public and private profile information.

-The member name, email, and password hash will be stored at top level, while the public and privately accessible profile information will be in separate containers.
-One such example is a history of display names and timestamps for the member (allowing other members to verify older messages).

-We will also want to store information such as the
+The basic design should include top-level storage of email, name, and password hash.

+## considerations

+I am not entirely certain how we can specify whether or not each section of profile information is public or private, but ideally private is a copy of public **plus** additional information.

+Users can choose a display name, and change it regularly.  _While we may associate a karma cost to doing so,_ the best solution to identity theft with this system is to provide a history of their names and timestamps as part of their public profile.  _Another related concern is that since all data is being sent to and from an API, we would need a method of preventing users from changing their own username history in spite of it being part of their user profile._

+Currently logging in, checking in (as an already logged in user running a new request), and things like username completion are likely to be part of the members system, **however** I am considering the creation of a separate but dependent "auth" component that accesses the same data.
+This would separate flow-control concerns, and allow our base controller to handle those sorts of things.

 ## actions